extremeVinay/Madhav-Ecommerce-Sales-Dashboard/README.md

 # Madhav-Ecommerce-Sales-Dashboard
 ## OBJECTIVE
-- Owner f Madhav Store wants us to help them create a dashboard to track and analyze their online sales across India
+- Owner of Madhav Store wants us to help them create a dashboard to track and analyze their online sales across India

 ## Project Learnings
 * Created interactive dashboard to track and analyze online sales data